 1. The Global Labour University: Learning and Acting Together

-1.1 Students and Partners in a Common Project 5
+1.1 Students and Partners in a Common Project

-Code of Conduct
+1.2 Code of Conduct

-1.3 Student Representatives 7
+1.3 Student Representatives

-1.4 Diversity Training 8
+1.4 Diversity Training

-2. Timeline MA LPG (2023-2024) 9
+2. Timeline MA LPG (2024-2025)

 3. Important Contacts at the University of Kassel

-4. Arrival in Kassel 11
+4. Arrival in Kassel

-4.1 Taking the Train from the Airport 11
+4.1 Taking the Train from the Airport

-Moving into Student Housing
+4.2 Moving into Student Housing

-5. Administrative Matters 12
+5. Administrative Matters

-5.1 Registration in the City Hall 13
+5.1 Registration in the City Hall

-Opening a Bank Account
+5.2 Opening a Bank Account

-Health Insurance
+5.3 Health Insurance

-5.4 Enrolment at the University of Kassel 16
+5.4 Enrolment at the University of Kassel

-Residence Permit
+5.5 Residence Permit

-Activation of University Account
+5.6 Activation of University Account

-CampusCard
+5.7 CampusCard

 6. Financial Issues

-6.1 Own Contribution (1.500 €) 18
+6.1 Own Contribution (1.500 €)

-University Registration Fee in Kassel
+6.2 University Registration Fee in Kassel

-Overview of General Expenses - Estimates
+6.3 Overview of General Expenses - Estimates

-Managing your Expenses in Kassel
+6.4 Managing your Expenses in Kassel

-6.5 Regulation on the German Broadcasting Contribution Fees 21
+6.5 Regulation on the German Broadcasting Contribution Fees

-6.6 Sim Cards/ Mobile Phone Providers 22
+6.6 Sim Cards/ Mobile Phone Providers

-7. Accommodation 23
+7. Accommodation

-7.1 Secured housing option (Studierendenwerk) 24
+7.1 Secured Student Housing

+7.1.1 How to register for the secured housing option

+7.1.2 Paying the rent and deposit

+7.1.3 Moving into student housing

+7.1.4 Rooms, equipment and damage report

+7.1.5 Move out

+7.2 Regular Student Housing

+7.3 Private Housing Market

 8. Programme Structure

-8.1 -
+8.1 Workload and Credits

-8.2 Grades 28
+8.2 Grades

-8.3 Tips for managing the academic workload 29
+8.3 Tips for Managing the Academic Workload

-9. Internships 30
+9. Internships

-9.1 Overview of the Internship Planning Process 32
+9.1 Overview of the Internship Planning Process

-10).
-Relevant Contacts in Kassel 33

-10. 1 Important Contacts in Case of Emergencies 33
+10.1 Important Contacts in Case of Emergencies

-10.2 2 List of Medical Doctors and Services in Kassel 34

-10.3 3 Non-Urgent Situations 34
+10.2 List of Medical Doctors and Services in Kassel 10.3 Non-Urgent Situations

+0

-1 1.
-Academic Preparation 35
+11. Academic Preparation

-11. 1 English for Academic Purposes 35
+11.1 English for Academic Purposes

-2 Labour and Globalisation Glossary 35
+11.2 Labour and Globalisation Glossary 12.
+Specific Information for Scholarship Holders

-12 2.
-Specific Information for Scholarship Holders 36
+12. Specific information for Scholarship Holders

-1 Travel costs 36
+12.1 Indver Costs

-2 Internship
+12.2 Internship

-3 Payment modalities of the scholarship
+12.3 Payment Modalities of the Scholarship

-12.4 4 Reimbursement

-1: 3.
-Student Views of the LPG-Programme 38
+13. Student Views of the LPG-Programme

+The state of the Field of the F